British Journalist Living in Greece

 What’s your opinion about public transport, healthcare and working conditions?

-I use the public transport all the time and I find it to be very efficient.
+I use public transport all the time and I find it to be very efficient.
 Buses and trains run on time, it is clean and considerably cheap if you compare to other countries.
-As far as healthcare is concerned, despite having some of the top professionals working in this sector, hospitals etc, need completely refurbishing and there needs to be more staff, equipment, and medicine.
+As far as healthcare is concerned, despite having some of the top professionals working in this sector, hospitals, etc, need completely refurbishing and there needs to be more staff, equipment, and medicine.
 Working conditions vary depending on what occupation you have although I think that they could be a lot better for young people, who are not being given a fair wage.

 What’s the cost of living compared to your home?